Very rarely troubled with Stoke offering little going forward, especially after being reduced to 10 men.

 Full of running but found opportunities on the ball hard to come by.
 Stretched his opponents whenever possible and proved his value to the side through his omnipresence.

 Initially failed to impress at the fulcrum of the Chelsea midfield but grew in stature as the game developed.
 Such an evolution was likely given the tired legs of 10 man Stoke, but nevertheless provided a sturdy platform for the more advanced midfielders to build upon, before being withdrawn for the more attacking capabilities of Sturridge.

 Floated out to the left wing, to allow Chelsea’s onrushing midfield space to advance.
-Delivered a few bright balls into the box but otherwise found himself somewhat redundant and slightly unsure of his role.
+Delivered a few bright balls into the box but otherwise found himself somewhat redundant and seemed to be unsure of his role.

 Up against it from the off and gave a fantastic account of himself, making a series of impressive stops until Drogba rounded him for the game’s decisive moment.

 Despite dealing reasonably well with Chelsea’s efforts down the right in the first half, was sacrificed early on in the second as Tony Pulis opted to go three at the back and push an extra man into midfield.